 - Using a pastry brush, lightly brush the biscotti logs with the egg wash.

 - Sprinkle generously with the turbinado sugar.

-- Bake for 30 minutes.
-When ready the tops should feel firm to the touch.
+- Bake for 30 minutes and when ready the tops should feel firm to the touch.

-- Remove from oven and allow to cool on the cookie sheet for about 15 to 20 minutes, because this will make them easier to slice.
+- Remove the biscotti from the oven and allow them to cool on the cookie sheet for about 15 to 20 minutes, because this will make them easier to slice.

 - Transfer the logs to a cutting board and slice each log, one at a time, into ½ inch slices.

-- Place the sliced biscotti, upright, onto the baking sheet.
+- Place the sliced biscotti upright on the baking sheet.

 - Return the cookie sheet to the oven and turn the oven off.

 - Keep in the oven for 30 minutes so that the biscotti slowly dry out as the oven cools off.